Occupation: Dental Hygienist

 Primary Language: English

-Context: The informant told me about this tale during a conversation in which I asked her to tell me about an Armenian folk narrative that she knows about.
+Context: The informant told me about this proverb during a conversation in which I asked her to tell me about an Armenian tradition that she knows about.